ashishpatil-07/ULTRON/README.md

 ## Key Achievements
 1. Successfully combined general conversational AI with task-specific functions, demonstrating versatility.
 2. Integration of FastAPI and ReactJS enabled smooth communication between the frontend and backend, providing a user-friendly interface.

-## Conclusion
-The project demonstrates a Multi-Purpose ChatBot that combines conversational AI with practical, task-oriented functionalities, showcasing a user-friendly chat interface and a flexible architecture for various use cases.

 ## Setup and Installation